jumpstarter-io/jsc/README.md

 To show available commands:

     prompt> help

+# Non-interactive execution of commands
+In 3.0 we introduced non-interactive mode so that developers could use jsc in scripts.
+It supports exactly the same commands as jsc does in normal mode.
+Just supply -c and then your command.
+Here's som examples

+    $ jsc $ssh_username -c "deploy MyRecipe"
+    $ jsc $ssh_username -c 'deploy "My recipe"'
+    $ jsc $ssh_username -c "backup new"

 # Philosophy
 We strongly believe that all system setups should be automated.
 This reduces